Are you on LinkedIn?

 More people are using social media, and LinkedIn, than ever before.

-Many companies are finding ways to adjust (and in some cases excel) despite the unpredictability.
+Many companies have found ways to adjust (and in some cases excel) despite the unpredictability.

-Marketers who remain flexible, curious, and data-driven in 2020 will have the best chance at succeeding in spite of COVID19.
+Marketers who remain flexible, curious, and data-driven (use those LinkedIn Insights!) in 2021 will have the best chance at succeeding in spite of the unpredictability ahead.

-Except where otherwise noted, the industry recommendations below come from Hubspot’s LinkedIn report published in May 2020.
+Except where otherwise noted, the industry recommendations below come from Hubspot’s LinkedIn report.

 The best time for B2B companies to post on LinkedIn is: